jaydon2020/AGL-Documentation/docs/5_Component_Documentation/1_agl-compositor.md

 Please consult the [protocol file](https://gerrit.automotivelinux.org/gerrit/gitweb?p=src/agl-compositor.git;a=blob_plain;f=protocol/agl-shell.xml;hb=refs/heads/master) as that is the authoritative way of getting the latest version.

+#### V2 updates

+Version 2 of the agl-shell protocol, while it is is not obligatory to be supported by the shell client, it adds two new events: bound_ok and bound_fail events.

+It has been observed that in some cases where we do not explicitly have a knob in the toolkit to tell whether the application is a regular one (which doesn't need to bind to the agl-shell protocol) or a one that needs to implement agl-shell protocol might result in terminating the wayland connection.

+That happens because we can't have multiple clients bind to the agl-shell protocol interface and was particularly visible when using regular flutter applications with other shell clients (Qt homescreen, or WAM/chromum), basically mashing together different kind of toolkits in the same image.
+Once a client has already bound to the agl-shell protocol interface any other client that attempts to do same will get its wayland connection severed and the application will be terminated.

+These two events provide a race-free method in which the clients can tell if they're in charge (of being the shell client) or their just regular applications.
+Explicitly implementing this protocol if you have other means to specify which type of application it is running wouldn't be required nor necessary.
+But by using the protocol we can provide the same thing, programmatically, without fearing that the wayland connection might be severed, and implicitly taking down the application.

+#### V3 updates

+Version 3 of the agl-shell protocol adds 4 more events to signal out when the application state was changed: started, activated, deactivated and terminated.

+Version 3 update was mostly prompted by an issue with start-up of applications but also is part of the first steps to reduce and simplify a bit more activation handling in the compositor.
+Specifically with this protocol update, we can correctly orchestrate start-up and activation of applications.

+At the moment of adding this protocol update, the default compositor behaviour is to display/activate applications as soon they're started, a feature which we've called activate-by-default (and which is turned on by default).
+But users can choose to disable that in such a way that activation is entirely driven the shell client.

+Implicitly having this activate-by-default papered over various issue when don't have that activation by default turned on.
+Supporting both use-cases (activate-by-default, on and off) turned out to be cluster of problems and regression over time.
+Not only that the amount of complexity in the compositor is unwarranted and can simplified by telling the shell client handle any window management interaction on its own.

+Further more, with this protocol update we also includes some events already present in the agl-shell-desktop protocol like  deactivate and terminate.

 ### agl-shell-desktop

 This extension is targeted at keeping some of the functionally already